Seriously Risky Business Newsletter

 NetWalker attacks Aussie eDiscovery firm

-The NetWalker ransomware gang has threatened to publish documents stolen from Law In Order, an Australian-based provider of eDiscovery and other legal services.
-Law in Order handles eDiscovery cases for Allens and King and Wood Mallesons, two of the largest law firms in the Asia Pacific region, whose blue chip clients include governments and defence contractors.
+The NetWalker ransomware gang threatened to publish documents stolen from Law In Order, an Australian-based provider of eDiscovery and other legal services.
+Law in Order handles eDiscovery cases for Allens and King and Wood Mallesons , two of the largest law firms in the Asia Pacific region, whose blue chip clients include governments and defence contractors.
 Knowingly or not, this cybercrime gang is poking around in some very sensitive places.
 The ACSC and Australian Federal Police have been called in.

 Home Depot settles over 2014 breach